JamesANZ/signer3/README.md

 ## User Interface

-This repository includes a web-based user interface that allows users to create 2-of-3 multisig wallets with the following features:
+This repository includes a modern Next.js web application that allows users to create 2-of-3 multisig wallets with the following features:

 ### Features